Introduction

 C Teleport will import and use this data every 30 minutes.

-Supported file formats: JSON, XML, CSV, others
+Supported file formats: JSON, XML, CSV or others

 3. Access to database